chartbrew/chartbrew/docs/deployment/README.md

 ### Frontend

-The Frontend app needs to be built and then server using [pm2](https://pm2.keymetrics.io) like above.
+The Frontend app needs to be built and then served using [pm2](https://pm2.keymetrics.io) like above.

 ```sh
 # build the app